About Us

 The Trust is governed by a Board of Trustees with expertise in craft, heritage, ecology, arts and organisational development.
 Our staff and associates work collaboratively with makers, educators, environmental partners and communities across Scotland.
 Together we steward The Steading and extend Tim Stead’s influence through partnerships, exhibitions, learning and research.

-Meet The Team
+Meet The Trust

 • Donald McPhillimy